ayushrawat220804/data_structures/c_dsa/linkedlist/readme.md

+Note: The following content is AI-generated using tools like ChatGPT and Bing AI, along with some text editors.

 # linked list
 is a linear data structure where elements (nodes) are not stored in contiguous memory locations like arrays.
 Instead, each node contains data and a pointer to the next node.
 Linked lists are used to overcome the limitations of arrays, especially in operations such as insertion, deletion, and dynamic memory allocation.